argonne-lcf/summer-school-2024/README.md

 * [Graphcore](./Graphcore/README.md)
 * [Groq](./Groq/README.md)
 * [Nvidia](./Nvidia/README.md)

+### Director’s Discretionary Allocation Program

+To gain access to AI Testbeds at ALCF, you may apply for [Director’s Discretionary Allocation Program](https://www.alcf.anl.gov/science/directors-discretionary-allocation-program)

+The ALCF Director’s Discretionary program provides “start up” awards to researchers working to achieve computational readiness for for a major allocation award.
+Once this request is approved, please use the following steps to set up accounts.

 ## Request Account on AI Testbeds At ALCF

 * Request an [ALCF Computer User Account](https://accounts.alcf.anl.gov/accountRequest) if you do not currently have one
 * If you have an ALCF Account that is currently inactive, submit an [account reactivation](https://accounts.alcf.anl.gov/accountReactivate) request*.
 * If you have an active ALCF account, click [Join Project](https://accounts.alcf.anl.gov/joinProject) to submit a membership request.
-Specify the following in your request:
-  Project Name: `aitestbed_tutorial`

 Contact accounts@alcf.anl.gov M-F 9am to 5pm CT.
 Reach out to us on slack channel `#help-accounts` on [ALCF-AIAccelerator-tutorials](https://join.slack.com/t/alcf-aiacc-tutorials/shared_invite/zt-25yjc7tnm-AlqTNcWrbH0c1KVNEExTuw) Slack.

->Tutorial allocation will stay active till end of July 2024.

-### Director’s Discretionary Allocation Program

-To gain access to AI Testbeds at ALCF after tutorial allocation expires apply for [Director’s Discretionary Allocation Program](https://www.alcf.anl.gov/science/directors-discretionary-allocation-program)

-The ALCF Director’s Discretionary program provides “start up” awards to researchers working to achieve computational readiness for for a major allocation award.